-Ahead of the phantom, and facing the stallion and the phantom is a mare in estrus.
-Many stallions will eventually reach the point where there is no need to have such a mare present, as the concept of ejaculation becomes associated with the phantom rather than an estrus mare.
+In this case, after several attempts, it was clear that the stallion required more stimulus.
+Consequently ahead of the phantom, and facing the stallion and the phantom is a mare in estrus.
+Many stallions will eventually reach the point where there is no need to have such a mare present, as the concept of ejaculation becomes associated with the phantom itself rather than an estrus mare.
 The mare is kept facing the situation initially, as the stallion may not wish to mount the phantom if he is presented with the posterior of an estrus mare.
-Occasionally during the training process it is necessary to reverse the mare so she presents her rear, but this is usually done after the stallion has mounted the phantom in order to stimulate him to the point of ejaculation.
+Occasionally during the training process does become necessary to reverse the mare so she presents her rear, but this is usually done after many failed attempts with the mare facing, or sometimes after the stallion has mounted the phantom in order to stimulate him to the point of ejaculation.

 As the stallion mounts the phantom, his erect penis should be deflected manually to one side of the phantom (if one is not using a phantom with a built-in AV).
-Most usually it is deflected to the left, as this is the side where the handlers are usually located.
+In North America, most usually it is deflected to the left, as this is the side where the handlers are usually located.
 Here the look of panic and determination on the AV handler's face is as a result of the stallion's penis having deflected itself to the right of the phantom.
-It must be retrieved rapidly before the stallion moves up on the phantom and makes such a retrieval impossible.
+It must be retrieved rapidly before the stallion moves up on the phantom and makes an easy retrieval impossible.

 The stallion's penis is diverted into the AV, and he is allowed to breed the AV.
 The penis should not be forced into the AV if the stallion is not willing, and the amount of "working" of the AV by the handler permitted will vary from stallion to stallion.
-Some stallions will thrust into the AV just as they would a mare, whereas other stallions will need the handler to move the AV to create the stimulation - that action on the other hand will be strongly resented by other stallions.
+Some stallions will thrust into the AV just as they would a mare, whereas other stallions will need the handler to move the AV to create the stimulation; that action on the other hand may be strongly resented by other stallions.
 It requires experience on the part of the AV handler to establish the correct protocol for an individual stallion.
-It is important that the penis be thrust well into the AV at the time of ejaculation, and depending upon the type of AV being used, out through the other end (with the Colorado style AV's), as if the sperm come into contact with the heated liner, heat shock will probably occur, which is most commonly typified by many "curly tails" on the sperm when microscopically examined.
+It is important that the penis be thrust well into the AV at the time of ejaculation, and depending upon the type of AV being used, out through the other end, as if the sperm come into contact with the heated liner, heat shock will probably occur, which is most commonly typified by many "curly tails" on circling sperm when microscopically examined.

 The stallion should not be rushed to dismount once he has ejaculated, but should be allowed to dismount of his own accord.
 The AV is removed in the upright position shown, and the water is drained, allowing any semen trapped within the liner to drain into the collection bottle.
 Note: Supervisory assistance from the local Terrier population is not recommended!